Eco - Treks

 A reasonable level of fitness is essential, as the trek involves some short uphill climbs, walking across rocks and scrambling through cave systems

-Suitable solo travellers, couples or friends looking for a different experience
+Suitable for solo travellers, couples or friends looking for a different experience

 For people that want to experience a real trek in different environments, to take it the natural environment and observe animals with natural behaviour.
 This is not for selfies, feeding animals or large groups.
 There are wild animals, which need to be observed from a distance and respected